The Preliminary Mauve Science Programme: Science themes identified for the first year of operations: The Mauve Science Programme

 In contrast to stellar flares, confirmed stellar \acp{cme} beyond the Sun remain exceedingly rare due to the lack of spatially resolved diagnostics.
 A promising indirect method is the detection of flare-associated dimming signatures, analogous to solar coronal dimming.
 These dimmings may arise either from \emph{emission dimming}, where plasma is evacuated from the stellar atmosphere, or from \emph{obscuration dimming}, where cool filament or prominence material blocks background radiation \citep[e.g.,][]{2014ApJ...789...61M, 2025ApJ...987L..22C}.

-A particularly valuable solar diagnostic is the He~II 30.4~nm line, formed in the transition region at $\sim$$5\times10^{4}$ K. Sun-as-a-star analyses with SDO/EVE and GOES/EUVS have shown that this line exhibits measurable obscuration dimmings during filament eruptions leading to \acp{cme} \citep{2024ApJ...970...60X}.
-This dimming corresponds to the transit of erupting filament material across the solar disk, which significantly attenuates the background emission.
+A particularly valuable solar diagnostic is the He~II 30.4~nm line, formed in the transition region at $\sim$$5\times10^{4}$ K. Sun-as-a-star analyses with SDO/EVE and GOES/EUVS have shown that this line exhibits measurable obscuration dimmings during filament eruptions leading to \acp{cme} \citep{2024ApJ...970...60X}. {Figure~\ref{fig:dimming} shows that, following an eruptive flare, the Sun-as-a-star (full-disk integrated) light curve of the He II 30.4 nm line exhibits a CME-associated dimming.} This dimming corresponds to the transit of erupting filament material across the solar disk, which significantly attenuates the background emission.
 The amplitude and duration of this event demonstrate the sensitivity of transition-region diagnostics to CME-related obscuration and provide a benchmark for what could be detectable in stellar light curves.
 Beyond the transition region, dimming has also been observed in chromospheric diagnostics: for instance, \citet{2007SoPh..240...77J} reported H$\alpha$ dimmings associated with filament eruptions, further supporting the notion that multi-wavelength dimming phenomena are robust CME tracers across atmospheric layers.
 Together, these results reinforce the physical link between post-flare dimming signatures and CME mass budgets.

 Building on this solar benchmark, Mauve’s high-cadence spectrophotometry offers a unique opportunity to extend dimming-based CME detection to other stars.
 While the He II 30.4 nm line cannot be detected by Mauve, it is a suitable proxy for dimming tracers within stellar chromospheres.
-Several spectral diagnostics within Mauve’s bandpass probe chromospheric and transition-region layers at $10^{4}$--$10^{5}$~K, making them conceptually analogous to He~II 30.4~nm.
+Several spectral diagnostics within Mauve’s bandpass probe chromospheric and transition-region layers at $10^{4}$--$10^{5}$~K, making them conceptually analogous to He~II 30.4~nm {(e.g. \citep{2025LRSP...22....2V,2022NatAs...6..241N,1990MNRAS.244..291D})}.
 These include the Mg~II h/k resonance lines (2796/2803~\AA), the Ca~II H\&K lines (3934/3968~\AA), and the Balmer series (e.g., H$\alpha$ 6563~\AA, H$\beta$ 4861~\AA).
 Each is sensitive to plasma density variations and obscuration by cool erupting material, with line cores expected to show the strongest dimming signatures.
 By monitoring these diagnostics after energetic flares, Mauve can search for persistent flux decreases beyond the flare's impulsive phase.
 The wavelength dependence and timing will make such signatures compelling indirect evidence of stellar \acp{cme}.

 Long-duration spectroscopic monitoring of active stars with high flare rates will be observed to ensure a statistically significant number of post-flare intervals during extended observing campaigns.
 By constructing Sun-as-a-star style light curves from Mauve spectra and applying solar-inspired analysis techniques, a systematic search for post-flare dimmings in Mg~II, Ca~II, and Balmer lines will be carried out.
 Detecting such signatures would provide strong evidence for \acp{cme} on active stars.